risk-first/website/menagerie/Complexity-Risk.md

 ## Hierarchies and Modularization

 How does this help us?
-Imagine if **a** - **g** were modules of a software system, and the edges of the graph showed communications between the different sub-systems.
+Imagine if **a** - **j** were modules of a software system, and the edges of the graph showed communications between the different sub-systems.
 In the first graph, we're in a worse position:  who's in charge?
 What deals with what?
 Can I isolate a component and change it safely?
 What happens if one component disappears?
 But, in the second graph, it's easier to reason about, because of the reduced number of connections and the new heirarchy of organisation.

 On the downside, perhaps our messages have farther to go now:  in the original **i** could send a message straight to **j**, but now we have to go all the way via **c**.
 But this is the basis of [Modularization](https://en.wikipedia.org/wiki/Modular_programming) and [Hierarchy](https://en.wikipedia.org/wiki/Hierarchy).